top of page

 It's a clarity problem.

-Most therapist websites don't convert because they're built around the wrong things.
-The wrong words.
-The wrong focus.
-The wrong assumptions about what a potential client actually needs to see.
+Most therapist websites don’t convert because they focus on the wrong elements.
+They use the wrong words, have the wrong focus, and make incorrect assumptions about what potential clients need to see.

 1. You're Writing for Yourself, Not for the Person Reading It

-The most common pattern I see: a website that leads with credentials.
+A common pattern I notice is websites that lead with credentials.

-Qualifications, modalities, years of experience.
-All valid.
-Just not what your potential client needs to encounter first.
+Qualifications, modalities, and years of experience are all valid.
+However, they are not what your potential client needs to see first.

-Someone landing on your website is already carrying something.
-Anxiety.
-Exhaustion.
-A quiet sense that something needs to change.
-They're not arriving to review your professional history.
-They're arriving with one unspoken question: can this person actually help me?
+When someone lands on your website, they are often carrying a heavy burden.
+They may feel anxiety, exhaustion, or a quiet sense that something needs to change.
+They are not there to review your professional history.
+They arrive with one unspoken question: Can this person actually help me?

-Your homepage needs to answer that before anything else.
+Your homepage should answer that question before anything else.

-Copy that connects names what they're going through, in language they'd use themselves.
-It makes them feel understood before they've even reached out.
+Copy that connects with your audience names what they are going through, using language they would use themselves.
+This approach makes them feel understood before they even reach out.

-What to change: Rewrite your headline around a feeling, not a job title.
+What to change: Rewrite your headline to focus on a feeling, not a job title.
 Instead of "Therapist in [City]," try something like "Helping overwhelmed women find their way back to themselves."
-Lead with empathy.
-Let your credentials follow.
+Lead with empathy and let your credentials follow.

 2. There's No Clear Next Step

-When someone doesn't know what to do next, they leave.
-Not because they're not interested.
-Because making a decision when you're already struggling takes energy they don't have to spare.
+When someone doesn’t know what to do next, they often leave.
+This isn’t because they aren’t interested; it’s because making a decision while struggling takes energy they may not have.

 Your website should make the next step feel simple.
-One clear action.
-Stated warmly and repeated throughout the page.
-Not five options pulling in different directions.
+Offer one clear action, stated warmly and repeated throughout the page.
+Avoid presenting five options that pull them in different directions.

-What to change: Choose one primary call to action — a free 15-minute call tends to work well — and place it in your navigation, mid-page, and at the bottom.
-Then tell them what happens next.
-Something like: "I'll be in touch within 24 hours and we'll have a relaxed conversation to see if we're a good fit."
-That kind of specificity reduces the fear of reaching out.
-It makes it feel safe to take the step.
+What to change: Choose one primary call to action.
+A free 15-minute call tends to work well.
+Place this in your navigation, mid-page, and at the bottom.
+Then, tell them what happens next.
+For example: "I'll be in touch within 24 hours, and we’ll have a relaxed conversation to see if we’re a good fit."
+This kind of specificity reduces the fear of reaching out and makes it feel safe to take that step.

 3. The Site Doesn't Build Enough Trust

 Choosing a therapist is one of the most personal decisions someone will make.
-Before they contact you, they need to feel something.
-A sense that you're real.
-That you understand.
-That it's safe to reach out.
+Before they contact you, they need to feel something—a sense that you are real, that you understand them, and that it’s safe to reach out.

-Most therapist websites skip this entirely, or leave it somewhere no one finds it.
+Many therapist websites skip this crucial element or bury it where no one can find it.

-What's often missing: a real photo of you, not stock imagery.
-An About page that shares not just your training, but why this work matters to you.
-A glimpse of your personality.
-Even a short, anonymised quote from a past client can shift how someone feels about getting in touch.
+What’s often missing?
+A real photo of you, not stock imagery.
+An About page that shares not just your training but also why this work matters to you.
+A glimpse of your personality can make a significant difference.
+Even a short, anonymized quote from a past client can shift how someone feels about getting in touch.

 4. You're Trying to Speak to Everyone